 Termly payments will be due on the 1st of the month that each term commences.
 Customers joining midway through a term will be charged on booking for the remainder of classes in that term.

 Customers booking prior to the start of term will be charged for the term on the day of booking.
-You will be notified by email ahead of each payment taken and also when payment has been taken.

 How much does a class cost?Please ask at your local Monkey Music Office.